quickwit-oss/search-benchmark-game/CONTRIBUTE.md

  - Hits must be ranked according to the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) ranking function with standard parameters `k1`=0.9 and `b`=0.4.
+ - Phrase queries must be evaluated using indexed positions.
+They must not take advantage of indexing phrases at indexing time (e.g. Lucene's ShingleFilter).
  - Result caches must be disabled.

 # Adding tests